-"I got the opportunity to assist with pre-op assessments as well as take detailed histories from the patients."
+"I assisted with pre-op assessments and took detailed histories from patients."

 Tejas Harita, Queen's University, Belfast 2019Read more

-"Through all of these new experiences and knowledge that I gained, I also got to know myself a lot better than before."
+"Through all of these new experiences, I got to know myself a lot better than before."

 Hiva Hamzavizarghani, University of Manchester 2019Read more